 No portion of DCH Grant funding may be used for ANY expenditure(s) prior to the completion of a signed Grant Agreement with DCH.
-A Budget justification which explains each line expense must accompany the budget worksheet.
-All consultants and subgrantees and expenses related to such must be identified.

-If consultant or Sub-Grantee has yet to be determined, please explain the selection process and provide quotes.
+A budget justification which explains each line expense must accompany the budget worksheet. \ All consultants and subgrantees and expenses related to such must be identified.
+If consultant or Sub-Grantee has yet to be determined, please explain the selection process and providequotes.

-CATEGORY GRANT FUNDS REQUESTED NON-GRAN CONTRI T FUNDED BUTIONS TOTAL REQUESTED
+CATEGORY GRANT FUNDS REQUESTED NON-GRAN CONTRII TOTAL REQUESTED

-ADMINISTRATIVE SALARIES AND FRINGE
+ADMINISTRATIVE SALARIE ES AND FRINGE

 PERSONNEL-SALARIES FRINGE % OF TIME IN-KIND CASH

 Position - Salary

 Position - Salary

 Position - Salary

 Position - Salary

-TRAVEL EXPENSES (All Travel must be in accordance with the S tate of Georg gia travel policy which n may be reviewed a nt www.sao.state.ga .gov)
+TRAVEL EXPENSES (All Travel must be in a accordance with the St ate of Georg ia travel policy which may be reviewed at www.sao.state.ga.g gov )

-■ Lodging
+Lodging

-■ Meals
+Meals

 Mileage or Air Fare

-■ Conferences
+Conferences

-OFFICE OPERATION EXPENSES (This is considered an inc lirect cost a and is limited to 109 % of the budget)
+OFFICE OPERATION EXPENSES (This is considered an inc lirect cost a nd is limited to 10% % of the budget)

-■ Facilities Rental/Mortgage
+Facilities Rental/Mortgage

 Telephone

 Internet

 Utilities

 Office Supplies

 EQUIPMENT EXPENSES

-■ Computers (hardware, software and network equipment)
+Computers (hardware, software and n network equipment)

 Printers

-Medical (Itemize in budget justification) on)
+Medical (Itemize in budget justification

 ADMINISTRATIVES EXPENSES

-Materials (This includes administrati materials, itemize in budget justificatio · · inical
+Materials (This includes administration materials, itemize in budget justification nical

-■ Consultant Expenses
+Consultant Expenses

 Other Expenses

-SUB - TOTAL(S)
+SUB - TOTAL (S)

 TOTAL FUNDING REQUEST \$

-NOTE: A budget justification which explains each line item expense must accompany the budget worksheet.
-All consultants and sub-grantees and expenses related to such must be identified.
-If a consultant or sub-Grant has yet to be determined please explain the selection process and provide quotes.
-All expenses identified as other must be fully justified and explained in the budget narrative.
+NOTE: A budget justification which explains each line item expense must accompany the budget worksheet. \All consultants and sub-grantees and expenses related to such must be identified.
+If a consultant or sub-Grant has yet to be determined please explain the selection process and provide quotes. \\All expenses identified as other must be fully justified and explained in the budget narrative.
 Additionally, if the Grantee has entered into a cost sharing arrangement this too must be reflected in the budget and detailed in the budget justification.